Nursing Assistant PCT 101

 A Nursing Assistant is a person who performs the following skills on a daily basis:

-•Provides patients' personal hygiene by giving bedpans, urinals, baths, backrubs, shampoos, and shaves; assisting with travel to the bathroom; helping with showers and baths.
+•Provides patients' personal hygiene by giving bedpans, urinals, baths, backrubs, shampoos, and shaves; assisting with travel to the bathroom.

 •Provides for activities of daily living by assisting with serving meals, feeding patients as necessary; ambulating, turning, and positioning patients; providing fresh water and nourishment between meals.

 •Provides adjunct care by administering non-sterile dressings, surgical preps, ice packs, heat treatments, sitz and therapeutic baths; applying restraints as directed by a nurse or physician.

 •Maintains patient stability by checking vital signs and weight; testing urine; recording intake and output information.